dart-lang/site-www/src/content/tools/pub/dependencies.md

 ## Best practices

 Be proactive in managing your dependencies.
-Ensure that your packages use the freshest versions possible.
+Ensure that your packages depend on the freshest versions of packages when possible.
-Any stale dependencies could themselves depend on other stale packages.
+If your package depends on a stale package, that stale package may depend on other stale packages in its dependency tree.
-These stale versions can have a negative impact on the stability, performance, and quality of apps.
+Stale versions of packages can have a negative impact on the stability, performance, and quality of your app.

 We recommend the following best practices for package dependencies.